 Landing mode

 Having a dedicated flight mode for crow brakes ensures a consistent aerodynamic configuration.
 I call this 'Landing' mode.
-In Landing mode, camber or reflex should be inhibited, so that the brakes always start from a zero camber baseline.
+In Landing mode, camber or reflex should be inhibited, so that the brakes always start from a defined camber setting.

 On older radios, a switch may be needed to activate Landing mode.
-With OpenTX and other modern operating systems, Landing mode may be activated automatically as the crow lever is moved form idle.
-However this increases the risk of accidental deployment if your landing areas are rough (like the Bwlch in Wales).
-Personally, I prefer to use a switch.
+With OpenTX and other modern operating systems, Landing mode may be activated automatically as the crow lever is moved away from the home position.
+However this increases the risk of accidental deployment if the landing area is rough (like at the Bwlch in S. Wales).
+Personally, I prefer to use a switch to activate Landing mode even though it's an extra operation.

 Aileron Differential Suppression

 Aileron differential is used to counter adverse yaw when applying roll commands.
-However differential is a two edged sword: when full crow brake is deployed, any differential will reduce the roll response.
+However when full crow brake is deployed, any differential will reduce the roll response.

-Note also that only aileron differential should be suppressed.
+Note that only aileron differential should be suppressed.
 Flap differential should remain constant.

-To further increase the roll response, you may wish to incorporate a 'reverse differential' mix, where the downgoing aileron’s movement is further increased as full crow is approached.
+To further increase the roll response, you may wish to incorporate 'reverse diff'', where the downgoing aileron’s movement is further increased as full crow is approached.

 In flight adjustment